TEAS Test Guide

 The Test

-• This section tests an individual in such subjects as science knowledge, science reasoning, chemistry, biology, anatomy and physiology, basic physical principles, and general science.
+• This section tests an individual in such subjects as human anatomy and physiology, biology, chemistry and scientific reasoning.

-• The Math section consists of problems involving metric conversion, whole numbers, fractions and decimals, percentages and ration/proportions, and algebraic equations.
+• The Math section consists of problems including numbers, fractions and decimals, percentages, measurements and data and algebraic equations.

 • This subcategory tests an individual's knowledge of grammar, punctuation, contextual words, sentence structure, and spelling.